Manual

 Events

 Every action a user takes in your application becomes an event in Dregs — a complete audit trail that feeds real-time scoring.
-Events are the raw material that powers behavioral analysis, and the more you send, the sharper the picture becomes.
+Events are the raw material of behavioral analysis, and the more you send, the sharper the picture becomes.

 What Are Events